How Do Pests Get Into The House?

 “I could understand if we lived way out in the country somewhere,” Macy said.
 “But this part of Cape Cod is actually pretty developed.
 Lots of pavement.
 Lots of buildings.
 So where do all these ants and mice and wildland creatures come from – and how do they keep getting into my house?”

 Understanding Where Pests Come From

-As Cape Cod exterminators, we know we startle a lot of customers when we walk around the outside of their home – after all, aren’t the bugs in the house the problem?
-But we examine your home’s foundation, walls and windows for a specific reason.
+As pest control experts in Plymouth, we know we startle a lot of customers when we walk around the outside of their homes – after all, aren’t the bugs in the house the problem?
+But we examine your home’s foundation, walls, and windows for a specific reason.
 We’re identifying the vulnerabilities in your home that allow pests to get in.

 There are other ways pests can get into the home.
 If you’re in the habit of leaving the garage door open, for example, you can see pest intrusion happening there.
 Bed bugs are notorious for traveling on clothing, upholstered furniture, and mattresses.
 The key to keeping your home pest-free is mindful vigilance.
 Be aware of what you’re bringing into your home, including potted plants and garden produce.